Frequently Asked Questions

 What is the Board of Trustees' role?

-How does it ensure transparency?
+How does The Trust ensure transparency?

-Mandatory Annual Audits: Regular, independent audits to verify financial integrity and operational compliance.
+• Mandatory Annual Audits: Regular, independent audits verifying financial integrity and operational compliance.

-Comprehensive Impact Reporting: Transparent reporting on project progress and societal impact.
+• Comprehensive Impact Reporting: Transparent reporting on project progress and societal impact.

-Zero-Tolerance Policy: A strict stance against undue external interference or corruption.
+• Zero-Tolerance Policy: A strict stance against undue external interference or corruption.

 Detailed Report on ASDT